 My favorite Sauvignon Blancs are from New Zealand, honestly since I prefer the greener varieties.
 However, this Sauvignon had a pleasantly tropical flavor.
 Full of melon, pineapple, and peach.
 There was even a hint of lime that made my green-wine-loving side happy.
 It went excellently well with our whole seabass and sautéed zucchinis!

 Very high in tannins and medium-bodied, this is not my favorite red.
 This is a very thick and inky red wine that leaves a heavy tannin coating on your tongue after drinking.
 The nose is interesting, violets and plums and blackberries with just a faint hint of the crumble on top of a raspberry cobbler.
 The thick tannin taste and almost bitter note of grape skin did not win me over.
 I didn’t mind the taste so much when I had steak to wash it down, but I wouldn’t enjoy this on its own.

 This wine should definitely pair with food.
 It is high in acidity and medium-bodied but very floral.
 Jasmine, gardenia, even some honeysuckle notes make for a very flowery bouquet.
 The acidity balances out the high sugar content and fruity flavors of peach and nectarine.
 Remember, though they have the same name, Pecorino the wine is in no way related to pecorino the cheese!

 This is a lovely young wine full of acidity and fruit.
 Both lemon and lime combined with creamy guava and other green-white fruits fill this glass with delicious flavor.
 It is light-bodied and airy, almost fizzy.
-But even though it is grown in California, it does have the classic bitter almond finish of most Italian Vermentinos!
+But even though it is grown in California winery country, it does have the classic bitter almond finish of most Italian Vermentinos!
 Lovely to sip on a hot summer’s day or with a delicious seafood meal on a hot summer’s night.

 FAQ’s About Firstleaf Wine Club